alwaysbegrowing/bond-docs/protocol/bonds/simple.md

 ### Low smart contract risk

 To generate competitive returns, yield farmers are typically forced to deposit funds in complex protocols on non-mainnet Ethereum blockchains.
 This exposes investors to high smart contract risk as well as bridging risk.
-As illustrated by the [recent Wormhole hack](https://cointelegraph.com/news/wormhole-hack-illustrates-danger-of-defi-cross-chain-bridges), bridging funds adds a significant amount of risk to investor strategies.
+As illustrated by the [Wormhole hack](https://cointelegraph.com/news/wormhole-hack-illustrates-danger-of-defi-cross-chain-bridges), bridging funds adds a significant amount of risk to investor strategies.

 Arbor smart contracts are on Ethereum mainnet, which eliminates any bridging risk investors are exposed to.
-In addition, Arbor contracts have gone through [two audits](https://github.com/arbor-finance/audits) and are [relatively simple](https://github.com/arbor-finance/v1-core/tree/main/contracts).
+In addition, Arbor contracts have gone through [two audits](https://github.com/alwaysbegrowing/arbor-contracts/tree/main/audits) and are [relatively simple](https://github.com/alwaysbegrowing/arbor-contracts/).
 This reduced complexity results in decreased risk for investors.

 ### No credit risk